wevm/abitype/docs/guide/walkthrough.md

+---
+description: "Let's use ABIType to create a type-safe function that calls \"read\" contract methods.
+We'll infer function names, argument types, and return types from a user-provided ABI, and make sure it works for function overloads."
+title: 'Walkthrough'
+---

 # Walkthrough

 Let's use ABIType to create a type-safe function that calls "read" contract methods.
 We'll infer function names, argument types, and return types from a user-provided ABI, and make sure it works for function overloads.